 Since strong opinions may lead to fear, polarization, and dogmatic thinking, we’ll approach the topic rationally and scientifically: distinguishing what’s possible from what’s not and highlighting the inherent spectra.
 In other words, things are not necessarily either good or bad, black or white, or 1’s and 0’s.
 We’re not living in a Disney movie yet, so things can be neutral or both good and bad, depending on the context.

 This first event will take place in the Vondelbunker in Amsterdam, an autonomous cultural center run by volunteers where everyone is always welcome.
 One of the reasons that we collaborate with the Vondelbuker is that they are a collective that explicitly respects and welcome all types of opinions.

 In other words, it’s the perfect location for our first event!
 Also, it’s free.
 Hopefully, this can attract more curious people.

 Where can people find more information about the event?

-You can find all the information here at the Embassy’s S.H.I.T page and on our Facebook event (show your interest there).
+You can find all the information here on the Embassy’s S.H.I.T page and our Facebook event (show your interest there).
 You might also run into some of our flyers around Amsterdam.
-We know for a fact that some flyers appeared in different W.C.’s, including the ones of a well-known environmental organization.
+We know that some flyers appeared in different WCs, including the ones of a well-known environmental organization.